Key takeaways

 The bottom line

-A plasma pen procedure follows a predictable three-phase structure: prep your skin and apply numbing cream if you want it, deliver the treatment to each blemish in about 5 minutes per spot, then let the healing cycle run its course.
-A scab forms, falls away on its own by Day 3 to 7, and clear skin is visible by Week 2 to 3.
-Start at a conservative power setting.
-Do not pick the scab.
-Protect the treated area with daily SPF 50 through Week 3.
+A plasma pen procedure runs on one predictable rhythm: prep and numb if you want it, treat each blemish in about 5 minutes, then let the healing cycle finish on its own.
+Start conservative on the settings, never pick the scab, and protect the new skin with daily SPF 50 through Week 3.
 If a spot is changing, bleeding, or uncertain, see a dermatologist before treating at home.

-For the complete comparison of at-home options and how the OcuraLife Plasma Pen ranks among them, see the best at-home plasma pen guide for 2026.
+For the full comparison of at-home options and where the OcuraLife Plasma Pen ranks among them, see the best at-home plasma pen guide for 2026.

 Related guides in this cluster